Access to children

 Routines and expectations

-Collaboratively created expectations and routines which are based on being RESPECTFUL, RESPONSIBLE, and SAFE and CARING and being a LEARNER are established within each class by the end of week 1.
+Collaboratively created expectations and routines align with the DECYP Values: Connection, Courage, Growth, Respect and Responsibility.
+These are established within each class by the end of week 1.
 The implementation of Positive Behaviour Support is a high school priority.
 All classrooms and learning spaces will have displayed classroom behaviour expectations based on a rubric that fits our school values.
-All parents will also be provided with a copy of our school expectations in the first 4 weeks of the year to go through with their children.

 The East Devonport Primary School Association is a consultative and decision making body comprised of elected parent/community and elected staff representatives, including the Principal.
 The Council meets at School once a term to discuss policy matters and make decisions relating to the future educational directions of our school.
 The meeting dates are advertised in our school newsletter.
 The Election of the Association Committee is held in February and the Executive is elected at the March meeting.
 The Annual General Meeting is held in December.